 16. Not into water sports?
 Long Dock Park also has access to the Klara Sauer Trail, which runs along the water.

+Get a chocolate fix at the Chocolate Studio.
 Photo courtesy of The Chocolate Studio

 17. Stop for a chocolate fix at The Chocolate Studio, which includes flavors like Peanut Butter Pretzel and Way Out Walnut.